malwaredllc/byob/README.md

   5) `byob.modules.outlook`: *read/search/upload emails from the local Outlook client*
   6) `byob.modules.packetsniffer`: *run a packet sniffer on the host network & upload .pcap file*
   7) `byob.modules.persistence`: *establish persistence on the host machine using 5 different methods*
-    1) launch agent   (*Mac OS X*)
+    - launch agent   (*Mac OS X*)
-    2) scheduled task (*Windows*)
+    - scheduled task (*Windows*)
-    3) startup file   (*Windows*)
+    - startup file   (*Windows*)
-    4) registry key   (*Windows*)
+    - registry key   (*Windows*)
-    5) crontab job    (*Linux*)
+    - crontab job    (*Linux*)
-  8) `byob.modules.phone`: *read/search/upload text messages from the client smartphone*
+  - `byob.modules.phone`: *read/search/upload text messages from the client smartphone*
-  9) `byob.modules.escalate`: *attempt UAC bypass to gain unauthorized administrator privileges*
+  - `byob.modules.escalate`: *attempt UAC bypass to gain unauthorized administrator privileges*
-  10) `byob.modules.portscanner`: *scan the local network for other online devices & open ports*
+  - `byob.modules.portscanner`: *scan the local network for other online devices & open ports*
-  11) `byob.modules.process`: *list/search/kill/monitor currently running processes on the host*
+  - `byob.modules.process`: *list/search/kill/monitor currently running processes on the host*
-  12) `byob.modules.payloads`: *package containing the payloads created by client generator that are hosted locally by the server (rather than uploaded to Pastebin to be hosted there anonymously) for the client stagers to load & execute on the target host machines*
+  - `byob.modules.payloads`: *package containing the payloads created by client generator that are hosted locally by the server (rather than uploaded to Pastebin to be hosted there anonymously) for the client stagers to load & execute on the target host machines*
-  14) `byob.modules.stager`: *package containing payload stagers created by the client generator along with the main payloads, which are hosted locally by the server (rather than uploaded to Pastebin to be hosted there anonymously) for the client droppers to load & execute on target host machines*
+  - `byob.modules.stagers`: *directory containing the stagers created by the client generator which are hosted locally by the server (rather than uploaded to Pastebin to be hosted there anonymously) for the client droppers to load & execute on target host machines*